itfanr/ros2-wiki/CI-Server-Setup.md

 * Shell into the master (`ci.ros2.org`), copy `/var/lib/jenkins/.ssh/id_rsa.pub` and paste it into `/home/jenkins/.ssh/authorized_keys` on the new machine.
 * Copy config from the `linux 2` machine, rename and otherwise modify as needed (e.g., change the IP/host).
+* Copy `/etc/ssh/ssh_host_rsa_key.pub` from the new machine and add it as an entry in `/var/lib/jenkins/.ssh/known_hosts` (with the new machine's IP) on the master, then re-hash that file on the master: `ssh-keygen -H`.

 ## Configuring Jenkins